 - The ability to charge for bill payments

-- Since all the above points are now achievable, micropayment has recently been reconsidered as a viable technology, largely due to the development of cellular networks.
-The main reason for this is not technological but more down to simple economics.
+Since all the above points are now achievable, micropayment has been reconsidered as a viable technology, largely due to the development of cellular networks.
+The main reason for this is not technological but simple economics.
 Independent online service providers receive much revenue from mobile users.
 Mobile networks often charge users for admission to low-cost services on a fixed network.
 Alongside this, many applications require a solution for the commissions placed on small transactions containing mass data storage and message exchange.
 Insomuch as micropayment systems are designed to purchase exceptionally low-cost items, it is crucial that the value of each individual process remains very small.

 Areas of micropayments

 Importantly, micropayments and microtransactions, sometimes get used interchangeably, in practice these are different things.

 Microtransactions are often for defining low-value transactions in games, generally with virtual currency.
 In contrast, there are no strictly defined areas of applications for micropayments.

 Microtransactions appeared as a response to the drawbacks of pay-to-play and subscription business models, helping to reduce the barrier of the high prices for games.
 Market shifts and saturation in the 2000s caused many major game creators to reassess their sector.
 This led to the free-to-play business model in which customers could play a basic version of a game for free, or pay for the full version.